A Common Pipeline for Harmonizing Electronic Health Record Data for Translational Research: Overview of PEHRT

 \href{https://celehs.github.io/PEHRT/EHR-Pipeline-Part3.html}{\textbf{Step 1.2: Code Mapping and Roll-Up.}} Medical codes are often too specific for research studies.
-To address this issue, PEHRT standardizes codes by mapping them to recognized coding systems and then aggregates or ``rolls-up'' the codes into higher-level categories across the domains of interest.
-Code roll-up provides consistency across diverse EHR datasets while also ensuring data is at an appropriate level of granularity.
-PEHRT focuses on the implementation of the standardization and roll-up process by mapping more granular level codes to higher level concepts across four domains: diagnoses, medications, laboratory tests, and procedures.
+To address this issue, PEHRT standardizes codes by mapping them to recognized coding systems and then aggregating or ``rolling-up'' the codes into higher-level categories across the domains of interest.
+Code roll-up provides consistency across diverse EHR datasets while also ensuring data is at an appropriate level of granularity for analysis.
+PEHRT contains detailed instructions for code roll-up across four domains using established ontologies: diagnoses, medications, laboratory tests, and procedures.

-To standardize the four coding domains, we use established medical coding systems: (1) International Classification of Diseases, Ninth or Tenth Revision (ICD-9 or ICD-10, respectively) for diagnoses, (2) Prescription Normalized Names and Codes (RxNorm) for medications, (3) Logical Observation Identifiers Names and Codes (LOINC) for laboratory measurements, and (4) Current Procedural Terminology, Fourth Edition (CPT-4), Healthcare Common Procedure Coding System (HCPCS), and ICD, Ninth or Tenth Revision, Procedure Coding System (ICD-9-PCS and ICD-10-PCS, respectively) for procedures.
-Due to the transition of ICD-9 codes to ICD-10 codes in 2015, older diagnosis data are largely represented by ICD-9 while recent data use ICD-10.
-It is critical to use mappings that synchronize the two versions when using longitudinal data before and after 2015 \citep{denny2010phewas}.
+For diagnoses, we use the Phenotype Code (PheCode) hierarchy for ICD codes \citep{denny2010phewas}.
+The PheCode hierarchy provides 1,875 integer, 1-digit, and 2-digit level codes that capture a wide range of disease conditions while avoiding excessive granularity.
+The hierarchy also provides parent-child relationships that characterize associations between PheCodes.
+While there are several versions, we use Phecode v1.2 to map both ICD-9-CM (ICD, Ninth Revision, Clinical Modification) and ICD-10-CM codes for illustration in the tutorial.
+CM codes are used across the U.S. for billing purposes.

+For medications, we recommend rolling up Prescription Normalized Names and Codes (RxNorm) codes to ingredient-level codes unless the study specifically requires dosage information.
+For studies involving drug classes, ingredient-level codes can be further rolled up according to existing ontologies including the Anatomical Therapeutic Chemical (ATC) classification \footnote{\url{https://www.who.int/tools/atc-ddd-toolkit/atc-classification}}, the Accrual to Clinical Trials (ACT) ontology, or the Veterans Affairs (VA) drug class \footnote{\url{https://www.nlm.nih.gov/research/umls/rxnorm/sourcereleasedocs/vandf.html}}, depending on the requirements of the study.
+Additionally, some medications may be coded as procedures due to the method of administration or billing requirements, and it is necessary to map these codes to relevant RxNorm codes.
+For instance, J codes from the Healthcare Common Procedure Coding System (HCPCS) are often used for injectable drugs.
+J codes can be mapped to RxNorm by leveraging crosswalks between coding systems with the Unified Medical Language System (UMLS).